-Thomas a Becket was Archbishop of Canterbury famous for being murdered in Canterbury Cathedral in 1170
+Thomas a Becket (Now known as Saint Thomas Becket) was an Archbishop of Canterbury famous for being murdered in Canterbury Cathedral in 1170

 When and Where was he Born?

-Thomas a Becket was the son of wealthy Norman Merchants.
+Thomas Becket was the son of wealthy Norman Merchants.

 Merton Priory near Wimbledon, south west London.
 Paris.
 Studied law at Bologna and Auxerre.